components-ai/css.gui/readme.md

 It's our goal and intention to support the entire CSS spec beginning with the more common controls like Length, Color, Keywords and expanding over time to more complex stacks and grammars (think gradients, background-image, box shadow, etc.).

-## ⚠️ CSS GUI is currently under active development (contributions are welcome)

-Please bear with us as the API stabilizes and more (missing) functionality is added.
-We welcome any and all contributions and would love it if you try to experiment with CSS GUI and report bugs or open up feature requests.

 ## Installation